remirror/remirror/docs/api/prosemirror-suggest/prosemirror-suggest.suggester.onexit.md

 ## Remarks

-Can be used to force the command to run e.g. when no match was found but a hash should still be created this can be used to call the command parameter and trigger whatever action is felt required.
+Can be used to force the command to run the command e.g. when no match was found but a tag should still be created.
+To accomplish this you would call the command parameter and trigger whatever action is felt required.